damisparks/mini-netflix-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project Scope :
+> This project is full stack web application aimed to mimic [Netflix](www.netflix.com).

+## **NOTE**: The project does not have the all the features [Netflix](www.netflix.com) has.
+It is a [Netflix](www.netflix.com) clone.

+## **Objectives**
+My following along on this project, you should be able to :
+* Create a new angular project from start using the [Angular CLI](https://github.com/angular/angular-cli)
+* Create a basic UI using the UX Design of your choice.
+* Implement angular routing.
+* Use angular http module.
+* Modularize your front end code.
+* Connect your front application to your backend using firebase.
+* Implement user authentication, & authorization
+* ...

+**THIS PROJECT IS STILL BEING DEVELOPED DAILY.**